How Long Do Write-Offs and Settlements Impact Your Credit History?

 Negotiating a debt settlement requires careful planning and communication with your lender.
 You can either approach them directly or work through a reputable debt counselling agency that specialises in such negotiations.
 Be prepared to clearly explain your current financial situation, including the challenges posed by irregular income, and propose a realistic payment amount.

 The core principle of a debt settlement is that you pay less than the original amount owed.
-The actual percentage you end up paying can vary widely, typically ranging from as per the latest official guidelines to as per the latest official guidelines of the total debt, depending on your financial situation and the lender’s policies.
+The actual percentage you end up paying can vary widely, typically ranging from 40% to 70% of the total debt, depending on your financial situation and the lender’s policies (2026).
 Once the agreed-upon amount is paid, the debt is considered fully satisfied.

 How Does A Settlement Affect Your Credit?